School food programs everywhere have had to adapt to COVID-19 over the past year, and this of course includes our Salad Bar Grantees.

 When schools began reopening in 2020, the team at Huband Park knew they needed to figure out how to continue their salad bar.
 Fortunately, from the start, the Comox Valley School District acknowledged the importance of school food programs, and made a commitment to continue offering as many as possible.
 Gracie MacDonald, the school’s Principal—who also plays a vital role in the program—says their school community understands the significance of school food programs for students’ physical and mental health.

-In September 2020, a “Salad Bar Re-Start Plan” virtual meeting saw administrators, school trustees, public health, and school district staff, including the Director of Health & Safety, eager to come together to figure out how they could safely re-launch the salad bar.
+In the summer of 2020, a virtual working group was organized by Jenn Meilleur as part of the farm to school Learning Circle that has been operating in the Comox Valley since the fall of 2019.
+Closely working alongside Jenn to help to convene the community and tackle school food service logistics was community partner and Learning Circle advisory member Maurita Prato of LUSH Valley Food Action Society.
+This working group culminated in September 2020 as a “Salad Bar Re-Start Plan” meeting that saw administrators, school trustees, public health, and school district staff, including the Director of Health & Safety, eager to come together to figure out how they could safely re-launch the salad bar.
 The school nurse also offered guidelines.

 Karen, Barb and Gracie then drafted COVID safety protocols to present back to the school district (see the details below), who approved the protocols in consultation with the Public Health Unit and gave permission for the salad bar to operate.
 This open communication and commitment to school food from all parties involved was crucial, and helped everyone feel comfortable moving forward.